TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 }
 ```

-1. Analysis of the posterior sample.
+d.
+Analysis of the posterior sample.

 <!-- -->

-1. Generate a trace plot for each parameter.
+e.
+Generate a trace plot for each parameter.
 Is a burnin of 2000 draws
     sufficient?

 ``` r